 Alex left college to lead mobile engineering efforts at Branch, which Facebook acquired in late 2013.
 There, Alex worked on both the Rooms app and the React Native framework.
-After moving to Berlin, Alex spent a year at Shutterstock before joining Microsoft To-Do’s iOS & macOS team.
+After moving to Berlin, Alex spent a year at Shutterstock before joining Microsoft To-Do’s Apple platforms team.

 Dec 2016 - Present

-Working on the To-Do client apps for both the iOS and macOS platforms.
+Working on the To-Do client apps for Apple platforms.
+Continued maintenance for the Wunderlist apps for iOS and macOS.

 Nov 2015 - Oct 2016